Dockbox-OSS/Hartshorn/README.md

 }
 ```

-The `ApplicationContext` is the core of Hartshorn, and is responsible for managing the application's lifecycle.
-The `ApplicationContext` is also responsible for managing the application's dependency injection container, which is used to inject dependencies into your application.
-Dependencies can be declared through the use of the `@Binds` annotation, which will bind a type to an implementation.
-The `@Inject` annotation can be used to inject dependencies into your application.
+`ApplicationContext` is at the heart of Hartshorn, and its primary responsibility is to manage your application's lifecycle.
+It also manages your application's dependency injection container, which enables the injection of dependencies.
+The `@Binds` annotation is used to declare dependencies, which binds a type to its implementation.
+To inject dependencies, you can use the @Inject annotation.

 ```java
 @Binds